leonardoward/eja-intelligent-buoy-b-firmware/README.md

 const char* host = "www.buoy_b.eja";
 ```

-Once the device (phone/computer) is connected to the server (EJA_Onboard_Gateway), open a browser and visit the following url:
+Once the device (phone/computer) is connected to the server (EJA_Buoy_B), open a browser and visit the following url:

 ```
 http://www.buoy_b.eja/